 One of the leading causes of high turnover in the hospitality industry is down to the nature of the industry itself.
 Most of us are aware of the seasonal demand that these businesses deal with.
 Depending on the business, there are generally high and low seasons.
 This can affect turnover in 2 ways.

-1. Employees cannot survive off the minimum hours provided to them during low seasons, and so look for work elsewhere.
+- Employees cannot survive off the minimum hours provided to them during low seasons, and so look for work elsewhere.

-1. Businesses cannot afford to keep all staff during low seasons, and so contribute to involuntary turnover with mass layoffs.
+- Businesses cannot afford to keep all staff during low seasons, and so contribute to involuntary turnover with mass layoffs.

 Low Wages

-As we mentioned above, the average salary in the hospitality industry is over $20,000 lower than the average salary in the US in general.
+As we mentioned above, the average salary in the hospitality industry is almost $20,000 lower than the average salary in the US in general.
 While some businesses opt to only pay minimum wage plus tips to off-set the damage of low seasons, employees feel undervalued.
 Why should workers accept lower wages and poor benefits when they could get better elsewhere?

 Workplace Culture

 Unfortunately, the hospitality industry has become known as a breeding ground for toxic workplace culture.
 Low wages, aggressive customers and unresponsive management are just some of the factors that contribute to a poor workplace culture that forces employees to leave.
-Due to the “customer is always right” mindset that prevails in the hospitality industry, employees often feel unsupported when dealing with difficult customers.
-Pair that with poor management, low wages and potential bullying, and you have the perfect recipe for high employee turnover.

 Inability to Work Remotely

-While the pandemic has introduced the option of remote working to most industries, the hospitality industry, of course cannot offer that option to its workers.
+While remote working has become commonplace most industries, the hospitality industry, of course cannot offer that option to its workers.
 It can be difficult for employees to see their counterparts work from home 3 days a week for more money, while they commute to work every day for less pay.
-According to Gallup, 61% of employees look for greater work-life balance which includes WFH arrangements when job hunting in 2022.
-With that, the hospitality industry is struggling to offer alternatives to their employees.

 Inflexible Schedules